EventHorizonz/msac-lab6/exercise06.md

         git status

 10. Which of the steps could be omitted?

+        the second git status

 11. Why might it be a bad idea to omit them?

+        getting to ahead of one self may leave no room for precision

 12. Repeat the above steps to add a new file with the name `vegetables.txt`